Our trip planner includes all the information you need to start planning the Yellowstone National Park vacation of a lifetime.

 - Park City, Utah - Discover the endless activities this charming mountain town has to offer including hiking and biking on over 400 miles of trails.
 After a day of adventure, explore the shops, galleries and restaurants on Historic Main Street and wind down with a local craft beer or whiskey.

 - Dinosaurland - One of the West's biggest secrets is northeastern Utah, an easy day's drive south of Yellowstone National Park.
 Some call it Dinosaurland, and you'll find it offers adventure and sites not seen anywhere else in the world.

 On the north side of the park, you'll find wildlife galore along the banks of scenic rivers.
 But there is culture here too.
-See a world-class art museum, festivals and hot springs under Montana's big sky.
-Select Region 3 for for your Travel Guide between two of America's most popular national parks, Yellowstone and Glacier.
+See a world-class art museum, hot springs, historic towns and high peaks under Montana's big sky.

 - Big Sky Resort - Just 18 miles from the border of the nation’s first national park, Big Sky Resort is the ultimate adventure basecamp to Yellowstone.